microsoft/CCF/doc/architecture/threading.rst

 Configuration
 ~~~~~~~~~~~~~

-.. warning:: Multiple enclave threads are experimental for now.
-The ``worker_threads`` configuration option should be set to ``0`` in production environments.

 To enable multiple worker threads, the ``worker_threads`` configuration option can be used  along with the number of desired threads to ``cchost`` when starting a CCF node.

 It is strongly recommended that all CCF nodes run the same number of worker threads.